stmllr/typo3-zahnstocher/README.md

 # Zahnstocher

-Zahnstocher (en. toothpick) is a TYPO3 extension and helps you when piercing into programming code of TYPO3.
+Zahnstocher (en. toothpick) is a TYPO3 extension which helps you piercing into TYPO3 code.